harveypekar/3dgraphics/labs/description_week_01_csharp.md

   ### Create a 2D grid of spheres

  Create an empty GameObject called SphereSpawner in the Scene.
-Give it a ScriptComponent that has a script called SphereSpawner.
-Make is create a row spheres along the X  axis.
+Give it a ScriptComponent, and point it towards the provided script file SphereSpawner.cs (it's already provided).
+Make is create a grid of spheres along the X axis and the Y axis.

  ### Vary the two main material parameters